emqx/blog/en/201911/emqx-rule-engine-series-bridging-messages-to-mqtt-broker.md

 The test output is as expected and we can proceed to the next step.

-#### Add a response action, bridge the message to another EMQ X
+#### Add a response action, bridge the message to another EMQX

-After the SQL condition input and output is correct, we continue to add the  response action, configure to write SQL statement, and bridge the filter result to another EMQ X.
+After the SQL condition input and output is correct, we continue to add the  response action, configure to write SQL statement, and bridge the filter result to another EMQX.

 Click the **Add** button in the response action, select the **Bridge data to MQTT Broker** action, and select the resource just selected.